-(3) Adult nursing services: Adult nursing services (ANS) are provided by a licensed RN or LPN under the direct supervision of the RN to an eligible adult recipient.
+Adult nursing services: Adult nursing services (ANS) are provided by a licensed RN or (3)LPN under the direct supervision of [a] the RN to an eligible adult recipient.
 Adult nursing services are intended to support the highest practicable level of health, functioning and independence for an eligible recipient.
-This includes the direct nursing services and activities related to the assessment, planning, training and nursing oversight of unrelated direct support staff when assisting with a variety of health related needs in specific settings.
+[They include] This includes the direct nursing services and activities related to the assessment, planning, training and nursing oversight of unrelated direct support staff when assisting with a variety of health related needs in specific settings.
 Nursing services may be delivered in person and via remote or telehealth services.
-Nursing services may be delivered in person and via remote or telehealth services may be delivered in person and via remote or telehealth care decision makers will be informed of telehealth service and technology as part of the ISP process.
+Nursing services include an array of supports including efforts to support aspiration risk management (ARM).